 Audencia Business School hosts an annual Paper Development Workshop on family entrepreneurship, and the school is among the international leaders in this emerging area of scholarship.
 The Chair Family Entrepreneurship and Society launched this Paper Development Series in Family Entrepreneurship in 2017.
-After a first edition on 'Family entrepreneurship writing workshop' (2017) and a second edition on 'Theorizing family entrepreneurship' (2018), we are happy to announce the third edition of this series of research workshops organized in collaboration with the Group Entrepreneurship Society Transformations of University of Quebec in Montréal (GEST ESG UQAM), at Montréal, the 4th and 5th of May 2020.
+After a first edition on 'Family entrepreneurship writing workshop' (2017) and a second edition on 'Theorizing family entrepreneurship' (2018), we are happy to announce the third edition of this series of research workshops organized in collaboration with the Group Entrepreneurship Society Transformations of University of Quebec in Montréal (GEST ESG UQAM).